JoToSystems/SX1302_UDP_Packet_Forwarder/README.md

 ## Issue 1 - to control the "temp" data element

+  ### "temperature_active":false,
   The "temp" data element in "stat" datagram" can be included or excluded.
-  If following line is missing the default value is true and the temp variable is included in the stat datagram To send temperature data element set the following to true.
+  If this line is missing the default value is true and the temp variable is included in the stat datagram To send temperature data element set it to true.
-  Too prevent sending the "temp" set the following to false.
+  Too prevent sending the "temp" set it to false.

-  ### "temperature_active":false,

 ## Issue 2 - a lack of temperature sensor

+  ### "temperature_sensor": true,
   Some SX1302 gateway modules do not have a stts751 temperature sensor installed.
 As a result the packet forwarder will fail to start.
-  Where the sensor is installed place "true" in the next line of code and the sensor will be used Where there is no sensor, place "false" in the next line of code The default value if the following line is not included in global_config.json is true
+  Where the sensor is installed place use the value of "true" and the sensor will be used.

-  ### "temperature_sensor": true,

-  When there is no sensor, use the next command to set the expected gateway temperature as this is used in the calculation of RSSI
+  Where there is no sensor, use "false".
-  If "temperature_sensor" was set to "true" sensor is used to measure temperature and the following variable is ignore If the following line is missing but required, the default value is 20.0C
+  The default value (if the line is not included in global_config.json) is true

   ### "temperature_value": 25.0
+  When there is no sensor, use the command to set the expected gateway temperature to a set value.
+  This is used in the calculation of RSSI
+  If "temperature_sensor" was set to "true" then the sensor is used to measure temperature and the variable is ignore If the line is missing the default value is 20.0C

 ## Files and Installation